Skip to main content

 Notebooklm

-NotebookLM integration patterns for external RAG, research synthesis, studio content generation, and knowledge management.
+NotebookLM integration patterns for external RAG, research synthesis, studio content generation (audio, cinematic video, slides, infographics, mind maps), and knowledge management.
 Use when creating notebooks, adding sources, generating audio/video, or querying NotebookLM via MCP.

 Reference medium